sebranly/template-ts/README.md

 # Template TODOs

+- [ ] Create a new local folder with your new project name (from scratch with `mkdir` for instance)
+- [ ] In `template-ts` folder, run `rm -rf node_modules` to delete installed packages
-- [ ] Copy this template folder locally
+- [ ] Copy this template folder locally onto the new project folder
 - [ ] Verify latest node and npm
 - [ ] Create a repo on GitHub
   - [ ] Add a different license if applicable